Your tongue helps you taste, swallow, and talk. But it sometimes may get swollen for some reason.

 Usually, a puffy tongue is more annoying or uncomfortable than dangerous.
 But it may be a sign of something serious.
 It can even be a medical emergency if your tongue swells so much that it’s hard for you to breathe.

 Here are some common reasons for an enlarged tongue and how to handle them.

 When you eat or swallow something you are sensitive to, your immune system responds by flooding your bloodstream with histamines and other chemicals.
 That swells your tissue because fluid leaks from narrowed blood vessels.

 That is called angioedema.
 It’s similar to hives, except that the welts caused by angioedema appear deeper under the skin.
 Insects bites also can cause this reaction.
 Most of the time, a puffy tongue or other symptoms may appear within a couple of hours.
 They usually go away within a few days.
-But a swollen tongue can affect your breathing, so see a doctor right away and get it checked.
+But a swollen tongue can affect your breathing, so get emergency help right away and get it checked.

 Other possible signs of angioedema or other allergic reactions include:

 Angioedema could lead to a life-threatening condition called anaphylaxis.
 Your tongue and throat can puff up so much that it closes up your airway.
 The same thing may happen if you have oral allergy syndrome.
 That’s when your body reacts to raw fruits, nuts, and vegetables that have proteins similar to those found in pollen.

 Everyone is different, but common allergy triggers include:

 - Tree nuts, like walnuts, cashews, and pecans